-Loss Control Visits: Taking a Proactive and Collaborative Approach clad in high viz and hard hat, usually clutching a camera (and sometimes a clipboard) to inspect your boat or facility for potential hazards and issues.
+Loss Control Visits: Taking a Proactive and Collaborative Approach sometimes a clipboard) to inspect your boat or facility for potential hazards and issues.
 Sometimes they bring donuts.
 They also always issue a report and list "recommendations" (read requirements, lest you lose your insurance), which, unlike the Krispy Kremes, can often feel hard to digest.